Description

 FAQs

-Q: Can I use these dyes in more than just soap?
+Q: Can I use these dyes in more than just liquid soap?

 A: Yes, yes, yes!
-While they’re called “soap dyes,” they’re actually perfect for any water-based personal care product—like bath bombs, body sprays, shampoos, scrubs, and even lotions or perfumes (as long as the base is water-based).
-Think of them as your go-to for color in anything that’s not oil-based.
+While they’re called “soap dyes,” they’re actually perfect for any water-based personal care product—like, body sprays, shampoos, scrubs, , bath bombs (do not use color orange (see above)) and even lotions or perfumes (as long as the base is water-based).
+Think of them as your go-to for color in anything that’s not oil-based. *NOTE: not for use in cold/hot process soap.

 Q: Are Liquid Soap Dyes soluble in oil?